microbinfie-hackathon2020/CSIS/CONTRIBUTING.md

 # CONTRIBUTING

+## Teams

+We plan to subdivide participants into small teams to stimulate interaction.
+These teams will be of mixed experience and work together to introduce automated tests to as many tools as possible.

 ## Workflows

-You can create a workflow in the `.github/workflows` folder.
+Your team can create a workflow in the `.github/workflows` folder.
 It needs to be a file with extension `.yml`.
 It should be named after the software being tested.
 The `name` parameter in the file needs to be named after the software too.